Ward Gauderis

 • Unified Algebra: By formulating weights, data, and subcircuit interactions via tensor contraction, standard matrix decompositions (SVD, ICA, etc.) naturally lift to complex architectures.
 Since the result remains a tensor model, we can trace discovered mechanisms back to the full architecture.

 • Weight-Based Analysis: Tensor networks capture higher-order relations between representation spaces.
-By analysing their polynomial coefficients directly within the weight geometry, dependence on input data becomes an explicit, optional choice, ensuring conclusions remain valid beyond the training distribution.
+Analysing their polynomial coefficients directly in the weight geometry means our conclusions don’t depend on the training distribution unless we want them to.

-• Disentangling Interactions: To filter out spurious correlations, decompositions must balance complexity and faithfulness.
-Because these properties are compositional, they can be traced throughout the model
+• Disentangling interactions: To filter out spurious correlations, decompositions must balance complexity and faithfulness.
+Because these properties are themselves compositional, they propagate cleanly through the model.

 Why shouldn't math be beautiful?